relevance/relevance_rails/README.md

 Caveats
 -------

-Only supports REE 1.8.7, Rails 3.1 and MySQL right now.
+Currently we only support Ruby 1.9.2, REE 1.8.7, Rails 3.2, MySQL, and PostgreSQL installed on Ubuntu.

 Improvements
 ------------